ui5-community/create-easy-ui5/CONTRIBUTING.md

 ### Release Process

-Performing a release requires push permissions to the repository.
+First, make sure that you pull the latest state of the GitHub repository and then proceed with the following steps:

-1. Ensure you are on the default branch and synced with origin.
+1. Update the version: `npm version patch|minor|major`
-2. `yarn run release:version`
+2. Update the changelog: `npm run changelog`, commit and amend the version change from step 1: `git add . && git commit --amend --no-edit`
-3. Follow the lerna CLI instructions.
+3. Push the new commit and tag: `git push origin --tags`
-4. Track the newly pushed **commit** with the message (`chore(release): publish`) which triggers the `Release (automatic)` GitHub action until successful completion.
+4. Inspect the newly artifacts published on npmjs.com.

-5. Inspect the newly artifacts published on npmjs.com.
+A GitHub action will do the needful once the new tag has been pushed.

 ### Upgrading the version of the dependencies